Larimer County Offices, Courts & District Attorney are closed Friday, July 3 for Independence Day

 Larimer County together with the cities of Loveland and Fort Collins are in the process of making technical revisions and corrections to portions of the Urban Area Street Standards.
 Proposed changes are within Chapter 16 (Pedestrian Facilities), Chapter 22 (Materials and Construction Specifications), Chapter 25 (Reconstruction and Repair, and Appendix A (Standard Drawings).

 Flooding in September, 2013 impacted thousands of County residents.
 A major contributor to that impact was the devastating damage to much of the County road system.
-Temporary emergency repairs to reestablish access to properties in the affected areas have been ongoing over the winter months.
-Plans for permanent repairs are underway.
+Temporary emergency repairs to reestablish access to properties in the affected areas have been completed and plans for permanent repairs are underway.

 Larimer County has set two new benchmarks in the Glen Haven and Drake flood damaged areas to help property owners and surveyors doing work in the canyon: